I'm a stay-at-home mom with four children. After I broke my ankle, I had to decide whether to have surgery to remove the plate and screws.

 Broken Ankle Screw and Plate Removal: Is It a Good Idea?

 I broke my ankle in 2007.
 After the orthopedic surgeon fixed the fracture with a plate and screws, I asked him if, at some future point in time, I would have to have the plate and screws removed.
 He said it was up to me.

-The physical therapist, on the other hand, told me it was a good idea to have them removed because as you get older, they will cause pain and arthritis.
+On the other hand, the physical therapist told me it was a good idea to have them removed because as you get older, they will cause pain and arthritis.

 What I Learned